 - *This fund is currently closed.
-Limited financial assistance to qualified individuals who are both pet owners and in active cancer treatment to offset expenses, including pet food; pet walking/sitting and other caregiving services; boarding fees; veterinarian expenses including vaccinations and appointment fees; flea, tick and heartworm prevention; medications; and lab fees
+Limited financial assistance to qualified individuals who own a cat or dog and are in active cancer treatment to offset expenses, including pet food; pet walking/sitting and other caregiving services; boarding fees; veterinarian expenses including vaccinations and appointment fees; flea, tick and heartworm prevention; medications; and lab fees

 - Wide dissemination of print/digital materials specific to pet care and self-care during cancer treatment, including a database of resources